Ignition Interlock Installation: What Happens to My Car?

 To help you, here are some frequently asked questions and answers as to exactly what’s going to happen when you get to your Authorized LifeSafer Service Provider.

-Q: How long does an ignition interlock installation take?
+Q: How long does an installation take?

 Many LifeSafer locations offer drop-off service to make your ignition interlock installation more convenient.
-If you location offers drop-off, you can leave your car and come back at the end of the day to collect it.
+If your location offers drop-off, you can leave your car and come back at the end of the day to collect it.

 Q: Will installing an interlock mess up the wiring of my car or interfere with other features I have?

 Our technicians have a wiring diagram of your particular vehicle so they know exactly where to find the wires they need to install the device.
 The wires needed are generally found within the cabin of the vehicle.
-Occasionally in newer vehicles, they are located under the hood.
+Occasionally in newer vehicles they are located under the hood.
 If so, the wires are delicately fed through an existing grommet or entry point in the vehicle’s firewall.
-The Ignition Interlock device and its components will always be housed safely in the cabin of the vehicle, out of view and protected from the elements.
+The ignition interlock device and its components will always be housed safely in the cabin of the vehicle, out of view and protected from the elements.
 There will be no drilling new holes in your vehicle.